Associated Film Distribution

 Associated Film Distribution was a British film distribution company.
-It was set up in the 1970s by ITC Entertainment and EMI Films to distribute their films in the US.
+It was set up in the 1970s by ITC Entertainment and EMI Films to distribute their films in the United States.
+The company would be short lived.

+History

 Michael Deeley, head of EMI at the time, opposed the move.
-He thought it was motivated by Sir Lew Grade's belief that his films had failed in the US due to poor distribution.
+He thought it had been motivated by Sir Lew Grade's belief that his films such as March or Die and The Medusa Touch had failed in the United States due to poor distribution.
+Deeley wrote "Grade's faith in his ability to succeed where none had done before astonished me.
+Bigger companies than Grade's - such as the Rank Organisation - had taken the appalling risk of setting up a full-scale film distribution company in America, only to fail."

 The company was launched in 1978 with $40 million in capitalisation.
+Lew Grade was chairman, Bernard Delfont deputy, and Martin Starger was president.
 It aimed to distribute 12 films a year.
 The initial slate included: